MatthewCharlton/minder/README.md

 report: choose to output a HTML report of the audit results <br>
 html-report-filepath: set a custom file name of HTML report, only applicable if "report" is set to true <br>
 audit-fail-build: sets the exit code to 1 when true or 0 when false <br>
+whitelisted-advisories: array of advisory IDs to allow/ignore <br>

 If no config file is passed then the following defaults will be used: <br>
 "severity": "critical" <br>